jayllo-c/tp/docs/DeveloperGuide.md

    <br>

-3. Importing Data from a CSV File that is not a CSV File
+3. Importing Data from a file that is not a CSV file

    * **Prerequisites**
        * There is a file at the path `C:\path\to\file.txt`